ihusic1/OnlineVinylStore/README.md

 * Browse through the vinyl list from our database
 * Search vinyl records by name
 * Search vinyl records by genre
-* View detailed information about each vinyl, includinf
+* View detailed information about each vinyl records, including title, artist, genre and price
+* Add vinyl records to a shopping cart